 Rule 6.
 Record Examinations.
 When ordered by the Board or a Hearing Officer, petitions and objections shall be compared with those registration records by the Cook County Clerk's Office (the "Clerk's Office") or the Chicago Board of Election Commissioners or both.
 The Clerk's Office shall assign a records examiner to conduct each records examination.
 The Clerk's Office may, in the exercise of its discretion, assign additional records examiners to each records examination as deemed necessary.
-The Clerk's Office shall notify each party of the scheduled records examination and number of records examiners assigned via the telephone numbers and/or e-mail addresses listed on their Appearance forms and notice may be given as late as 9:00 p.m. the evening before the scheduled record examination.
-All Records examinations will be assigned by the Cook County Clerk to take place at the Cook County Clerk's Election Operations Center, 1330 S. 54th Ave., Cicero, IL 60804.
-Records examinations may be conducted by another election authority at the direction of the Board.
+The Clerk's Office shall notify each party of the scheduled records examination and number of records examiners assigned via the telephone numbers and/or e-mail addresses listed on their

+Appearance forms and notice may be given as late as 9:00 p.m. the evening before the scheduled record examination.
+Records examinations will be assigned by the Cook County Clerk to take place at 69 W. Washington St., Chicago, IL 60602, or at the Cook County Clerk's Election Operations Center, 1330 S. 54th Ave., Cicero, IL 60804.